scummvm/scummvm/backends/platform/atari/readme.txt

       https://bugs.scummvm.org/ticket/14790
     - this prevents adding the 15 MB ultima.dat to the release archive
     - https://wiki.scummvm.org/index.php?title=Ultima

-- Indy4 (the adventure) may have a bug in the screen when you K.O. the bouncer.
-  I was able to get a freeze when he fell to the ground but currently I am unable to reproduce it.
-It may be related to the intensive mouse clicking during that scene so feel free to use keypad for the fight and report whether it has improved the situation.

 - When using FreeMiNT, ScummVM requires a recent kernel (>= 2021), otherwise keyboard handling won't work properly.